litec-hasp/git-intro/01-git-basics.md

 ![failed versioning](img/failed_versioning.png)

 A good way?
 Hmm...<br> Even worse: consider a shared folder!

 ---

+## What is a Version Control System? <small>Part 2</small>

+- backup and restore
+- synchronization
+- undo (short and long-term)
+- track changes
+- track ownership
+- sandboxing
+  - local tryout
+  - branching and merging

+---

 - Works for small and huge projects